ArshwinDenuevLal/FeedsApp/README.md

 * This is the entry point of the application.
 * It defines the `FeedsApp` struct, which conforms to the `App` protocol.
-* It sets up the `ModelContainer` for SwiftData (though SwiftData isn't the focus of the MVVM part).
 * The `body` of the `App` creates a `WindowGroup` and initializes the `FeedsView`, injecting a `FeedsViewModel`.
 This is where the SwiftUI part of the app starts.

 ##**AppCoordinator.swift:**